-The Dallas Alumnae Panhellenic Association is proud to sponsor an annual scholarship program to recognize our outstanding DISD zone Texas National Panhellenic Conference (NPC) collegians who attend an accredited 4-year college or university.
+The Dallas Alumnae Panhellenic Association is proud to sponsor an annual scholarship program to recognize our outstanding National Panhellenic Conference (NPC) collegians who attend an accredited 4-year college or university.

 To qualify, applicants must have graduated from high school in the DISD or Highland Park ISD attendance zones.
 This includes Addison and University Park.
-The purpose of these scholarship is to provide further tuitional financial assistance.
-The number of scholarships awarded and the amount of each is determined each year by the Scholarship Committees established annual budget.
+The purpose of these scholarships is to provide further tuitional financial assistance.
+The number of scholarships awarded and the amount of each is determined each year by the Scholarship Committee’s established annual budget.
 These funds will be paid directly to the university.

 The Sharon Wiley Scholar and the Jeanne Heath Scholarship will be awarded to the #1 and #2 recipients.